 Being able to work with multiple platforms is another huge asset.
 Being able to work on almost any type of smartphone and tablet increases the scope for its audience and the UIs for all these platforms are uniformly strong.
 Being able to play Spotify from your console - such as the version running on PS4 - is a massive tick for the service, as is the ease with which you set it up.
 Overall, Spotify is currently winning the UI war.

-Overall, both services come with their pros and cons and each one will suit a user looking for different things from a music streaming platform: Spotify offers a more well-rounded experience that’s effectively open to everyone, but its mobile experience is limited unless you’re willing to go Premium.
+Overall, both services come with their pros and cons and each one will suit a user looking for different things from a music streaming platform: Spotify offers a more well-rounded experience that’s effectively open to everyone, its recommendations are fantastic and it's already got a huge number of users.
+However, its mobile experience is limited unless you’re willing to go Premium and it needs to release its HiFi offering soon to stay ahead of the competition.

 - Either service you choose, you'll need the best headphones around to get the most out of your music streaming subscription